 The private sector focuses on the financial and delivery aspects of the system.
 Healthcare costs are paid by a health insurance plan, private, or government, and the enrollee of the plan.
-Approximately 34% of the 2009 healthcare expenditures were paid from private health insurance, insurance offered by a private insurance company such as Blue Cross; private out-of-pocket expenses or payments, funds paid by the individual, were 14%; and federal, state, and local governments paid 40%.
+Approximately 34% of 2013 healthcare expenditures were paid by private health insurance, offered by a private insurance company such as Blue Cross; private out-of-pocket payments or expenses, funds paid by the individual, were 13.7%, and federal, state, and local governments paid 39%.
 Out-of-pocket payments are considered the individual's cost share of his or her healthcare costs.
 Approximately 57% of private healthcare financing is through employer health insurance, a type of voluntary health insurance set up by an individual's employer.
-The delivery of the services provided is through legal entities such as hospitals, clinics, physicians, and other medical providers (National Center for Health Statistics [NCHS], 2011).
+The delivery of the services provided is through legal entities such as hospitals, clinics, physicians, and other medical providers (National Center for Health Statistics [NCHS], 2014).
 The different providers are an integral part of the medical care system and need to coordinate their care with the layers of the U.S. government.
 In order to ensure access to health care, communication is vital between public and private components of healthcare delivery.